Samsung hits a high Note, posts record quarterly profit

 While Apple is Samsung's biggest rival in smartphones, the U.S. company is also its biggest client, gobbling up the South Korean firm's high-end displays and microchips for its iPhone and iPad.
 The two are also locked in a bruising global patent war that spans about 30 legal cases in 10 countries.

-Choi Sung-jae, an analyst at SK Securities, estimates contract chip prices could rise another 10-15 percent in the second quarter as Apple, Dell DELL.O, HP (HPQ.N) and others scramble to secure chip supplies.
+Choi Sung-jae, an analyst at SK Securities, estimates contract chip prices could rise another 10-15 percent in the second quarter as Apple, Dell, HP and others scramble to secure chip supplies.

 "(While) 60-70 percent of (Samsung's) profit came from handset sales this quarter, ... with memory chip prices rising, chips will play a big part in second quarter profits," said Kim Sung-in, a chip industry analyst at Kiwoom Securities.